extism/rust-pdk/README.md

 ## Configs

 Configs are key-value pairs that can be passed in by the host when creating a plug-in.
-These can be useful to statically configure the plug-in with some config that exists across every function call.
+These can be useful to statically configure the plug-in with some data that exists across every function call.
 Here is a trivial example:

 ```rust
 #[plugin_fn]